Are you a landlord? New landlord EPC regulations

 If the current EPC rating of your property quite low and your property is going to require more than a few tweaks, then we couldn’t recommend external wall insulation more.

-External wall insulation has a wealth of benefits, and the added efficiency that it provides is a real selling point and would be extremely appealing to future tenants who look for energy efficient properties, with high EPC ratings, in order to reduce energy bills.
+External wall insulation And solid wall insulation has a wealth of benefits, and the added efficiency that it provides is a real selling point and would be extremely appealing to future tenants who look for energy efficient properties, with high EPC ratings, in order to reduce energy bills.